GunGameOG/Discord-VPN-DDoS-Attack-Alerts/README.md

 Step 3.
 Use an FTP client to place discordalerts.sh into /root and place discord.service into /etc/systemd/system.

 - Move discord.service to Systemd run mv /root/discord.service /etc/systemd/system/discord.service
-- Create a dumps folder for pcaps
+- Create a dumps folder for pcaps run mkdir /root/dumps

 # Commands